dhyan-rai/cs30-major-project/rough-sketch/proposal.md

 # Project description

 My project is a 2D Battle Royale style game with core gameplay and mechanics being based on games like Fortnite or PUBG.
-It is a multiplayer game where players spawn at different locations on a huge map and have to gather resources from their surroundings (chests and crates) to both survive and eliminate opponents.
-Players also have to look out for the storm/zone that slowly approaches the middle of the map, pushing players to the mdidle.
+It is a game where the player and bots spawn at different locations on a huge map and have to gather resources from their surroundings (chests and crates) to both survive and eliminate opponents.
+The player has to look out for the storm/zone that slowly approaches the middle of the map, pushing players to the mdidle.
 The last one standing wins.

 ## Needs To Have List